Paying your cleaning employees fairly and on time keeps them motivated, reduces turnover, and improves service quality.

 These apps let workers clock in and out of cleaning jobs easily from their phones.
 GPS tracking also lets you verify workers’ real-time locations so you know everyone is where they should be.

-Connecteam’s employee time clock offers GPS-enabled mobile time tracking and sends workers reminders to punch in and out when their shifts start and end.
+Connecteam’s employee time clock offers GPS-enabled mobile time tracking and sends workers reminders to punch in and out at the start and end of their shifts.
 It also has geofencing, which prevents workers from tracking their hours outside their job sites.

 Switch to digital timesheets